MicrochipTech/veryVerilog/README.md

 ## 4. Drag and Drop

-Drag a file on the *"Drag and Drop"* area and the program will be transfered automatically to the PIC.
+Drag a HEX file on the *"Drag and Drop"* area and the program will be transfered automatically to the PIC.

 ![Web4](/doc/images/web4.png)